 A native of Brazil, Dr. Stone is a behavioral ecologist specializing in Neotropical primates.
 Her field research takes place in Eastern Amazonia, where she has studied the same population of squirrel monkeys since 2000.
 Dr. Stone is interested in primate life histories, social behavior and sexual selection, and looks forward to integrating undergraduate students into her fieldwork.

-When she is not at CLU or chasing monkeys in the Amazon, Dr. Stone enjoys karaoke with her friends, and spending time with her two Maine Coon cats, Toaster (22 lbs) and Floco (20 lbs).
+When she is not at CLU or chasing monkeys in the Amazon, Dr. Stone enjoys karaoke with her friends, and spending time with her Maine Coon cat, Floco.

 Post-doctoral fellowship, 2005-2007.
 University of California, Davis.
 Psychology (Animal Behavior)